sheroz/ponci/README.md

 There's a little life story behind this name.
 It was during my first visit to the HQ of Maxim Integrated (San Jose, CA).
 I believe it was a Friday morning, and my colleagues treated me to colorful donuts at the office.
 It was my first time trying such colorful donuts, and I also fondly remember the great atmosphere that we had.
 Those were truly wonderful days!
 Thus, in the dialect of my native language, we call donuts 'poncu' (пончики, or 'пончу' in my dialect).
 So, I liked poncu!

 (I remember, guys visited us in Istanbul and very liked Turkish Kunefe, so next, maybe we can dive together into some other Rust project named "kunefe"?)

+## Project Stage

+**Research:** this project is at the design stage, with some sketches of work but nothing usable yet.